 Van Inwagen, Peter.
 How to Think About Free Will (pg.
 330)

-For a further explanation of the problems with conflating a position with its entailments see my article Some Reasons To Keep Concepts and Their Entailments Distinct.
+For a further explanation of the problems with conflating a position with its entailments see my article Some Reasons To Keep Assertions and Their Entailments Distinct.

 Craig, William Lane, Philosophical Foundations For a Christian Worldview (pg.
 53)